mhamzawey/api/README.md

                         - link: exact, in, contains
                         - created_at: exact, lte, gte, lt, gt, in
-                        - updated_at: exact, lte, gte, lt, gt, in 2- scrappy_app:
+                        - updated_at: exact, lte, gte, lt, gt, in
+            - Test case: added test case for retrieval of events to assert serializer && response status 2- scrappy_app:
             - A crawler that's built on the Scrapy Framework that has two spiders:
                 - co_berlin: that scrapes the events on co_berlin website
                 - berghain: that scrapes the events on berghain website

-            - This is scalable as we can define any other spider we need and handle its case and map it to our own serializer **2- mysqldb:**
+            - This is scalable as we can define any other spider we need and handle its case and map it to our own serializer
+            - Scrapping done as a crontask that gets registered once the api container is up and running
+                - Cron job runs every 1 minute, this can be enhanced according to the needed time.
+**2- mysqldb:**

     - Built on top of mysql:5.7